Skip to main content

 Showing posts from May, 2011

-So let me ask you a question... when was the last time you brought work home with you......?????
-It would appear from the MANY conversations I have regarding this, that most of us, take work home some of the time, and lots of us take work home most of the time..... and to what end???
-Does it make the volume of work get smaller????
-Does it allow you to exist in a stress free environment???
-No????? in fact it usually has the opposite effect...
-We seem to have an inability to accept that for most jobs the work never gets finished.... the in-tray is never empty... that enough is enough...
-It is time to make a stand against ourselves, taking work home habitually is not good for us, our relationships or our families... so.... our challenge is.... to not take work home for a week..... and observe if anything really changed at work in terms of our function, did the in-tray get soooo much bigger, or did we actually start managing our time or our boundaries (that would be the No word...
+So let me ask you a question.
+When was the last time you brought work home with you?
+It would appear from the MANY conversations I have regarding this, that most of us, take work home some of the time, and lots of us take work home most of the time but to what end?
+Does it make the volume of work get smaller?
+Does it allow you to exist in a stress free environment?
+I am predicting probably not, in fact it usually has the opposite effect.
+We seem to have an inability to accept that for most jobs the work never gets finished, the in-tray is never empty, that enough is enough.
+It is time to make a stand against ourselves, taking work home habitually is not good for us, our relationships or our families.
+So our challenge this time is to not take work home for a week.
+Then observe if anything really changed at work in terms of our function, did the in-tray get so much bigger, or did we actually start managing our time or our boundaries (that would be the No word!) and on the...

-Slight change to plan, not my usual style post.... and all because someone lovely sent me a blogging award....
-The Versatile Blogger..... not quite an Oscar.... but the new blogger equivalent (or at least that is what I am telling myself!) and I am very excited as it may help in my quest to find 100 people who "get" my approach to coaching during 2011 and follow me, so just ordinary normal people going about their lives wanting to make a slight change here and there.... and need a place to discover what that change might be.
-Drum roll please....... drrrrrrrrrrrrrrr.... a huge thanks you to the lovely Marcie of the most amazing www.funkyunderachiever.blogspot.com Marcie is hilariously funny and trying to do what most of us are... make some changes.... and strangely enough that is what I do!!
-So coming soon will be a coaching Marcie blog from me as a thank you for this lovely award....
-Watch out Marcie...
-I also now have to tell you 7 things about me...
+Slight change to plan, not my usual style post and all because someone lovely sent me a blogging award.
+The Versatile Blogger, not quite an Oscar but the new blogger equivalent (or at least that is what I am telling myself!) and I am very excited as it may help in my quest to find 100 people who "get" my approach to coaching during 2011 and follow me, so just ordinary normal people going about their lives wanting to make a slight change here and there and need a place to discover what that change might be.
+Drum roll please, a huge thanks you to the lovely Marcie of the most amazing www.funkyunderachiever.blogspot.com Marcie is hilariously funny and trying to do what most of us are, make some changes and strangely enough that is what I do!!
+I also now have to tell you 7 things about me (part of the award thing) 1) I love people watching (not procrastinating honest!!)
+2) Coffee is an essential item of my day 3) Getting outside preferably with exercise i...

-It is really easy to create a list of things that we 'should' do..... in fact most of us will have one to hand instantly... and right now might even be feeling guilty about not doing something on the 'should' list...
-I should go for a run....
-I should just tidy the.....
-I should keep in touch better..... etc etc It is great that you can see how a change can make a difference to your life and that you in fact have thought about a change.... but.... how much of that change is something that you own?
+It is really easy to create a list of things that we 'should' do, in fact most of us will have one to hand instantly and right now might even be feeling guilty about not doing something on the 'should' list.
+I should go for a run.
+I should just tidy the.
+I should keep in touch better etc etc It is great that you can see how a change can make a difference to your life and that you in fact have thought about a change.
+But, how much of that change is something that you own?
 How many of the things on your 'should' list do you actually 'want' to do?
-We are constantly bombarded with expectations, our own, our friends and family, workplace, and societal expectations.... but we rarely effectively filter them and this creates our 'should' list and can lead to a sense of not having enough time to do everything we think we should guilt that things are not getting done not being good enough not keeping up with ever...
+We are constantly bombarded with expectations, our own, our friends and family, workplace, and societal expectations but we rarely effectively filter them and this creates our 'should' list and can lead to a sense of not having enough time to do everything we think we should guilt that things are not getting done not being good enough not keeping up with everyone else who in our mind does e...